rod-101/botoph/README.md

 7. edit a user's account

 ### Suggestions:
-1. allow commenting on each candidate page
+1. allow commenting on each candidate page.
-2. add moderators
+2. add moderators.
+3. create a mock voting feature for all, listed candidates.